maliMirkec/personal-website/site/articles/in-search-of-a-css-developer-job.md

 - not a remote position, or
 - salary is too low.

 When arriving at these sites, you're thinking: "Wow, there are a lot of CSS jobs."
 But when taking a closer look, you realize that most listings are not CSS jobs.
-Instead, most of them are React, Vue, or other forms of full-stack or front-end positions.
+Instead, most of them are React, Vue, or other forms of full-stack or frontend positions.
 Unfortunately, I don’t possess any JavaScript framework skills, and I think [you don’t need React for building websites](/articles/you-don-t-need-react-for-building-websites/).

 Some sites, like Arc, show job postings from a few months ago or last year.
 I mean, these sure cannot still be open now.